masxxiii/3D-Vector-Objects/README.md

 - Calculating the difference of two vectors.
 - Calculating dot product of two vectors.
 - Calculating the length of two vectors.
-- Calculating the angle of cosine of two vectors.
+- Calculating the angle of cosine between two vectors.